Information about the course Research Data Management.

 - AMC procedures on research data management.

-- Archiving & open data: tooling, open access.
+- Archiving & open data: tooling, open/restricted access

-- Practice: Data management plan for a case study.
+- Practice: write a Statistical Analysis Plan for a case study.

 Module 1: Clinical data

-- Practice: Data validation and management in the statistical environment: Introduction to statistical packages./Data validation in the statistical environment.
+- Practice on data validation and management in the statistical environment.

-- Practice: Preparting the database for statistical analysis.
+- Practice on preparing the database for statistical analysis.

-To qualify for the certificate, a participant must attend all lectures of the selected module(s).
-Attendance wille be registered.
+To qualify for the certificate, a participant must complete the e-learning and attend all lectures of the selected module(s).
+Attendance will be registered.

 Number of participants: